Guy Cobb

 Guy Franke Cobb (born October 27, 1963) is an American artist born in St. Louis, Missouri, United States.

 Career

 In 1983 Cobb left the University of Mississippi to join his older brother, Ty Cobb, as a co-founder of an acrobatic basketball show called the Bud Light Daredevils.
-The group entertained audiences at NBA and college basketball games in North America, Europe, Asia, and Australia.
+The group invented the sport of acrobatic basketball and entertained audiences at NBA and college basketball games in North America, Europe, Asia, Israel and Australia.